TanishqANikam/Credit-Card-Financial-Dashboard/README.md

-Credit Card Transaction and Customer Dashboard using Power BI
+Credit Card Transaction and Customer Dashboard using Power BI:

 Developed an interactive dashboard using transaction and customer data from a SQL database to provide real-time insights.